lunayuehuang/MSE544-HyperDrive/README.md

 -----------------------------------
 ## Instructions
 ### Part I: Set up the repository
-1. Make a directory for this tutorial at your desired location on your computer.
+1. Make a directory for this tutorial at the desired location on your computer.
     ```
     mkdir MSE544-Hyperdrive
     ```